Balance income from season to season with fertigation

 - better nutrient management

-Haydn Christensen at Bayberry Fresh ran a two-hoophouse fertigation system for Sweet 100 cherry tomatoes this summer.
+Haydn Christensen at Colorado Fresh Farms (previously known as Bayberry Fresh) ran a two-hoophouse fertigation system for Sweet 100 cherry tomatoes this summer.
 As we head into autumn here on the east side of the Rockies, we got to take a closer look at how the fertigation system is set up, how it works, and what Haydn will approach differently in the coming year.

 What is fertigation?